Manuvr/ManuvrOS/DEVLOG.md

   * Some much-needed cruft-removal was done.
 Scheduler has been reworked a bit to enhance safety, readability, consistency.
 General "best-practices" work.
   * Wrote a set of stubs for testing schedules.
 Nothing filled in yet.
 Makefile break-out for tests.
   * Finished the preprocessor case-offs to allow building without the profiler.
 It's a special class of debugging tool that will never find a place in production builds.
+  * Finally lost a bad idea (soft-idempotency).
+  * Doxygen conformance audit in ManuvrMsg.

-  Looks like my re-work shaved 256-bytes of resting memory load and ~500 bytes of flash.
+  Looks like my re-work shaved 256-bytes of resting memory load and ~900 bytes of flash.
 But it also saved a number of heavily-trafficked virtual execution pathways.

 _---J. Ian Lindsay_